How to install the Profitwell snippet using Google Tag Manager with two containers

 Load the snippet

-3. Paste the following, replacing PUBLIC_API_TOKEN_HERE with your public API token
+3. Paste the Web-App Load Snippet, replacing PUBLIC_API_TOKEN_HERE with your public API token.

 <script id="profitwell-js" data-pw-auth="PUBLIC_API_TOKEN_HERE">